manuel-serrano/hiphop/doc/api.md

 ### hiphop.ReactiveMachine ###
 [:@glyphicon glyphicon-tag tag]

-A reactive machine is an object that wrap an HipHop.js program, and allow to interact with it.
+A reactive machine is an object that wrap an HipHop.js module, and allow to interact with it.
+In other word, in instantiate a module to a runnable program.

 ```hopscript
 var prg =